 - The Parksmith Road Interchange project opened to traffic in October, 2012.
 The Max J. Kuney Company of Spokane was the low bidder.

-- WSDOT continues planning for staged construction of the NSC from the Spokane River to Francis Ave. and design analysis is under way for the section between the Spokane River and Interstate 90.
+- WSDOT continues planning for staged construction of the NSC from Interstate 90 to Francis Ave.

 - The first NSC "Nickel" contract, Farwell Road Lowering, started construction early 2004 and is now complete.

 - The second "Nickel" contract, "Gerlach to Wandermere," is also complete.

 - The "Francis to US 2 Structures" contract was awarded to the Max J. Kuney Company of Spokane.
 Bridge work is complete on the bridges at Fairview, Market, Parksmith, Shady Slope, and Perry.
 Construction is complete.

 - The "Freya to Fairview Grading and Structures," contract was awarded to Steelman-Duff Inc. of Clarkston.
 Work is complete.

 - The "Freya to Farwell PCCP Paving," contract was awarded to ACME Concrete Paving, Inc. Work is complete.

 - The "BNSF Railroad Tunnel," contract was awarded to Scarsella Bros., Inc. Work is complete.

 - The 7th contract, "NSC-US 2 Lowering," was awarded to Graham Construction of Spokane in October, 2008 and is open to traffic.